-In addition, statistics reported in a University of California-San Francisco research study indicated that 41 percent of all Georgia nursing homes had deficiencies in quality of care, and 39 percent had an unsafe environment putting residents at risk for accidents.
+Also, statistics reported in a University of California-San Francisco research study indicated that forty-one percent of all Georgia nursing homes had deficiencies in the quality of care, and thirty-nine percent had an unsafe environment putting residents at risk for accidents and serious injuries.

-Nursing home residents in Georgia derive their legal protections from federal and state laws and regulations.
-The state has adopted its own bill of rights for residents of long-term care facilities that offer additional protections for nursing home patients.
+Georgia nursing home residents derive their legal protections from federal and state laws and regulations.
+The state has adopted a Resident Bill of Rights for those living in nursing care facilities (skilled nursing facilities, assisted living facilities, and personal care homes).

-- Bill of Rights for Residents of Long-Term Care Facilities (Ga.
+Bill of Rights for Residents of Long-Term Care Facilities (Ga.
 Code Ann. §31-8-100 (2015)) is part of the Care and Protection of Indigent and Elderly Patients chapter of the state health code.
-It enumerates over 20 specific rights that must be granted to nursing home residents, including many of the same rights contained in the federal Nursing Home Reform Act.
-It also requires facilities to furnish residents with a copy of their rights upon admission and post notices about the bill of rights in conspicuous locations.

 Read more about legislative efforts in Georgia to expand protection for at-risk seniors here.